2005 Bahrain Grand Prix

 The 2005 Bahrain Grand Prix (officially the 2005 Formula 1 Gulf Air Bahrain Grand Prix) was a Formula One motor race held on 3 April 2005 at the Bahrain International Circuit in Sakhir, Bahrain.
 The 57-lap race was the third round of the 2005 Formula One season and the second running of the Bahrain Grand Prix, since its inception the year before.

 The race was won by polesitter and championship leader Fernando Alonso for the Renault team.
 Jarno Trulli finished in second place in a Toyota car and Kimi Räikkönen completed the podium in third position for McLaren.
+Defending World Champion Michael Schumacher having qualified in second place retired from the race early on driving Ferrari's new F2005 car which made its debut at this race.
+As a result the F2005 became the first new Ferrari Formula One chassis not to win on its debut since the F300 used in the 1998 season.

 Friday drivers

 The bottom 6 teams in the 2004 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

 Report

 Background

-The race was only the second Formula One grand prix held in the Middle East, bringing the challenges of high temperatures and dusty conditions.
+The race was only the second Formula One Grand Prix held in the Middle East, bringing the challenges of high temperatures and dusty conditions.
+This race also saw the Grand Prix debut of Scuderia Ferrari's new for 2005 car - the F2005.
+The race debut of the F2005 had originally not been expected to take place until the Spanish Grand Prix in May but following a team test at the Mugello Circuit the previous week the F2005's race debut was brought forward to the Bahrain event after what the team deemed an unsatisfactory performance at the first two races of the year in Australia and Malaysia with the F2004M, despite the fact Barrichello had scored a podium with second place in Melbourne.
 The race was held the day after Pope John Paul II died, with several teams and drivers offering their respects, most notably Ferrari, who raced with blackened nose cones as a mark of respect.
 The celebrations on the podium were also muted.

 The circuit had been modified slightly from 2004, with turn 4 in particular being widened on the exit.